 Aboriginal and Torres Strait Islander inclusion and co-design

-The project team will seek an understanding of processes that Indigenous groups in Australia have gone through to undertake work on Country.
-This includes exploring barriers relating to project participation, design and implementation.
+The project team sought an understanding of processes that Indigenous groups in Australia have gone through to undertake work on Country.
+This included exploring barriers relating to project participation, design and implementation.

-This project will provide guidance for governments and restoration proponents on navigating legal and permitting processes relevant to nature-based restoration, and the importance of traditional environmental knowledge.
+This project provided guidance for governments and restoration proponents on navigating legal and permitting processes relevant to nature-based restoration, and the importance of traditional environmental knowledge.
 This will support investment and engagement in restoration, with associated benefits for recreational and commercial fishers, conservation and coastal society.

 Project location